• Home

 Filed under Research Programme Updated MMXXVI

 Two halves of the mathematical foundations of data science, with topology as the lens.
-On one side, theorems about when a finite sample can recover an unknown shape.
-On the other, the messy data that asks the question in the first place.
-The two halves keep each other honest.
+On one side, theorems about when a finite sample remembers the shape it was drawn from.
+On the other, the disreputable data that wanted to know in the first place.
+The two halves keep each other honest—and, on bad days, mutually embarrassed.

 The theoretical side develops provable methods for shape, graph, and manifold reconstruction.
 The objects of study are simplicial complexes built from finite samples—Vietoris–Rips, Čech, alpha—and the questions are about when, and how faithfully, such complexes recover the topology and geometry of an unknown ground truth.
-The tools come from algebraic topology, metric geometry, and computational geometry.
+The tools are inherited from algebraic topology, metric geometry, and computational geometry; all three are considerably older than the data they have lately been asked to analyse.

 “The theorems decide when, and how faithfully, a finite sample remembers the manifold it was drawn from.”